yangrc1234/VolumeCloud/README.md

 ![](./Screenshots/2.png)
 ![](./Screenshots/3.png)
 Cloud rendering by volume raymarching for Unity3d standard rendering pipeline.
-The first screenshot is rendered in combination with my atmosphere scattering system([Here](https://github.com/yangrc1234/AtmosphereScatter))(The ap system is just my hobby project, not optimized at all).
+The first screenshot is rendered in combination with my atmosphere scattering system([Here](https://github.com/yangrc1234/AtmosphereScatter))(The ap system is just my hobby project, not optimized at all.
+It's included in this repo, use it at your own risk).
 The second and third screenshot is rendered without any dependency.

 # Quick startup